WHAT ARE THE SYMPTOMS OF COLORECTAL CANCER?

 Having colorectal cancer, what next?

-Thanks to advancement in medical technology.
-Keyhole surgery can be performed and stoma can be prevented 90% cases..
+- Thanks to advancements in medical technology.
+Keyhole surgery can be performed and stoma can be prevented in 90% of cases.

 CAN COLORECTAL CANCER BE PREVENTED?

 Yes!
 Colorectal cancer can be preventable.
-Having a healthy high fiber diet, doing regular exercise at least 45 min and regular screening for cancer whenever indicated can keep you away from colorecatal cancer.
+Having a healthy high fiber diet, doing regular exercise for at least 45 min and regular screening for cancer whenever indicated can keep you away from colorectal cancer.
 A few small changes can make a big difference:

-To conclude we can say that sensible modification of diet and life style will decrease 70% risk of colorectal cancer.
+To conclude we can say that sensible modification of diet and lifestyle will decrease the 70% risk of colorectal cancer.
 If you are 50 years or more call your doctor today to schedule a colonoscopy.